 Follow this procedure to set priority for individual programs in XP

 Load the program you wish to change the priority for.Now right click on task bar select Task Manager.
 Select the applications tab and highlight your program in this example i am using vmware server console.
 Right click the program and select ‘go to process.’

 Now right click on the highlighted process and choose ‘set priority.’The higher you set the priority above normal, the more CPU time the program will steal from other applications when you are multitasking.

 - set priority (48)

 - set program priority (12)

-- hw to alter priority of programs (2)
+- how to set default priority programs to realtime bye regedit (2)

-- how to set programs to high priority (2)
+- set xp exe to high priority (1)

 - raising priority level windows 7 dos (1)

 - set program priority win 7 permanent (1)